Next Annual Meeting - 40th: (Previous Annual Meeting information - end of this page)

 4) Election of 3 Board Positions (Cheyenne, Sherman/Wallace and Thomas Counties)

-Notes: If you live in Cheyenne, Sherman, Wallace, or Thomas Counties and own land in this district and are interested in running for a board position, contact the district office and request a nominating petition, or use the web form provided just below.
+Notes: If you live in Rawlins, Decatur, Sherman, Wallace, Thomas, or Sheridan Counties and own land in this district and are interested in running for a board position, contact the district office and request a nominating petition, or use the web form provided just below.
 This insures that you will be placed on the pre-printed ballots.
 There are, however, provisions to be nominated from the floor of the annual meeting.
 Every eligible voter may vote for every position up for election.

 Any additional information needed regarding this meeting should be directed to the district office at 1290 West 4th, in Colby, Ks 67701.
 (785) 462-3915.